danioxoli/WEkEO2Pydash/README.md

-# notebook_competition
+# WEkEO2Pydash - Explore Copernicus data interactively using the WEkEO HDA API
-A repository of useful things for the WEkEO Jupyter Notebook competition...
+### WEkEO Jupyter Notebook competition

 In this repository you will find a basic template you could use for your submission to the Jupyter notebook competition.
 It includes some useful scaffolding that can help your notebook to be easily followed by other people.